 To enhance performance, either one or two levels of the hierarchy load by default on the Stakeholder Navigator.
-Each level comprises the child accounts for the parent account that displays.
+Each level displays the child accounts for a parent account in the hierarchy.
 For example, if Newton Memorial Health is the root account, or the account from which the Stakeholder Navigator was opened, and has four child accounts, those four accounts are the first level.
 The child accounts of the first level comprise the second level of accounts.

 - For parent accounts with fewer than 500 child accounts, two levels of child accounts load

 - For parent accounts with more than 500 child accounts, the first level of child accounts loads.
 Users can open more levels as needed.

 Each account card in the Stakeholder Navigator contains information on child accounts and affiliations.

 - Numbers display in the lower right corner of each account card if the account has either child accounts or affiliations.
 The number beside the arrow icon represents affiliations, and the number beside the person icon represents child accounts.